JBroks/booksy-reviews/README.md

 In order to debug python code while coding I used logging module (`import logging`) and pdb module (`import pdb`).

-Python code was tested using unittest.
-Flask routes was tested using unittest and flask_testing, the following tests were run:
+Python code was tested using unittest framework.
+Flask routes was tested using unittest framework and flask_testing extension, the following tests were run:

 - test for pages loading correctly without user being authenticated;